umputun/spot/README.md

 ### Simplified playbook example

-In some cases the rich syntax of the full playbook is not needed and can felt over-engineered and even overwhelming.
+In some cases, the rich syntax of the full playbook is not needed and can feel over-engineered and even overwhelming.
 For those situations, Spot supports a simplified playbook format, which is easier to read and write, but also more limited in its capabilities.

 ```yaml